purduerov/X17-Pi-Shield/README.md

 # X17-Pi-Shield
-This board powers the Raspberry Pi and connects sensors to the Pi
+Custom PCB for Purdue IEEE ROV X17.
+Board powers the and connects sensors to the Pi

 Whenever you make a new part, download the datasheet and save it here _**and**_ with the part in the parts library